lelsheri/system-v10/erpnext/docs/install.md

 This will create a new folder in your `/sites` directory and create a new database for this site.

-Next, install erpnext in this site
+Next, install Revalue ERP in this site

     bench --site mysite install-app erpnext